Icy: Alright, this is what everyone has been waiting for.

 "Kin of the blue flame will form an even stronger flame, which will destroy the claws of blood once and for all."

 Mosspaw slowly backed away from Goosefeather.
-Her terror increased every step.
+Her fear increased every step.
 She was lost for words.
-Goosefeather had just spoken a prophecy.
+Goosefeather had just recited a prophecy.

 Goosefeather shook his head to clear it.
 The look in his eyes returned to that of which Mosspaw was used to.
 It still wasn't very comforting.